Is There a Dimmer Outlook Ahead for Petroleo Brasileiro S.A. - Petrobras (PBR)?

-Petroleo Brasileiro S.A. – Petrobras (NYSE:PBR) went down by -4.56% from its latest closing price compared to the recent 1-year high of $12.38.
-The company’s stock price has collected 1.23% of gains in the last five trading sessions.
-Press Release reported on 07/27/21 that SBM Offshore signs FPSO Almirante Tamandaré contracts
+Petroleo Brasileiro S.A. – Petrobras (NYSE:PBR) went down by -0.80% from its latest closing price compared to the recent 1-year high of $12.38.
+The company’s stock price has collected 4.78% of gains in the last five trading sessions.
+Press Release reported on 08/05/21 that Thinking about buying stock in Ping Identity, Microvision, BioCryst Pharmaceuticals, Petroleo Brasileiro, or Smith Micro Software?

 Is It Worth Investing in Petroleo Brasileiro S.A. – Petrobras (NYSE :PBR) Right Now?